WayneDW/Variational_Schrodinger_Diffusion_Model/README.md

 # Variational Schrodinger Diffusion Models (Incomplete version)

-### This version is a stable implementation of the time-invariant variational scores.
-The time-variant version is studied in the *dynamic_module* branch.
+#### This version is a stable implementation of the time-invariant variational scores.

+- The time-dependent version is studied in the *dynamic_module* branch.
+- Applications in time series forecasting are studied in the *time_series* branch.
+- Image experiment reproduction is an ongoing process (TO DO).

 ## Installation